Wh1ter0sEo4/SimpleFacebookPhishingPage/README.md

 ```
 %end_bold% is where the bold part should end in the new-page paragraph.

-then refer to the lang code in the config file.
+then refer to the lang code in the config.json file.

 ```sh
 {